Bic Runga: Early life

-Runga grew up in Hornby, Christchurch surrounded by a musically inclined family, and started recording songs with her sisters, Boh and Pearl, when she was four years old.
-Runga's older sister Boh was the vocalist in the New Zealand rock group Stellar, while Pearl is a session singer.
+Runga grew up in Hornby, Christchurch, surrounded by a musically inclined family, and started recording songs with her sisters, Boh (oldest) and Pearl, when she was four years old.
+Boh was the vocalist in the New Zealand rock group Stellar in the 1990s and 2000s, while Pearl is a session singer.

-She learned how to play drums at the age of eleven, and guitar at about fourteen.
-Runga also learned to play the keyboard around this time.
-She attended Cashmere High School, joining high school bands and performing with local jazz groups by her mid-teens.
+Runga learned how to play drums at the age of eleven, and guitar at about fourteen.
+She also learned to play the keyboard around this time to perform in jazz bands.
+She attended Cashmere High School, joining high school bands.

 Career

 1993–1997: Early career and Drive

-Under the name of "Love Soup", Runga and Kelly Horgan entered the 1993 Smokefreerockquest in Christchurch, winning third place and a music contract with Pagan Records.
+Under the name Love Soup, Runga and Kelly Horgan entered the 1993 Smokefreerockquest in Christchurch, achieving third place and a music contract with Pagan Records.
 Using a QE II Arts Council grant, Runga recorded the first Drive EP in Wellington.
-Unsatisfied with the direction that her music was being taken, she moved to Auckland in 1994 and spent a year writing and performing.
+Unsatisfied with the direction that her music was being taken, she moved to Auckland in 1994 and spent a year writing and performing in cafés.

-In 1995, she sent a new demo of "Drive" to Sony Music, who signed Runga in September of that year and bought her Wellington recordings from Pagan Records.
+In 1995, she sent a new demo of "Drive" to Sony Music, which signed Runga in September of that year and bought her Wellington recordings from Pagan Records.
 Sony had her re-record the song with more instruments, but it was eventually her demo that was used on the upcoming album.
+"Drive" is described as a "haunting pop ballad", which she wrote minutes before her first Auckland performance.
 It entered the Top 10 in New Zealand and won her the APRA Silver Scroll award in 1996.

 Runga then released "Bursting Through", the first single from her upcoming album, also entitled Drive.
 The success of the singles led to the release of her debut album, Drive, in 1997.
 Runga's song "Sway", along with a duet with Dan Wilson of Semisonic called "Good Morning Baby", were used in the films American Pie, and Cruel Intentions.
 Six singles were released from the album, while "Sway" was released in New Zealand, Australia, the United Kingdom, and Germany.

 Runga has recorded two songs called "Drive".
 The first was her own, which appeared on her debut album of the same name.
 The second was a 1999 collaboration with fellow New Zealanders Strawpeople, providing guest vocals for their cover of The Cars' classic 1984 hit.